Computer Organization and Design MIPS Edition: The Hardware/Software Interface (The Morgan Kaufmann Series in Computer Architecture and Design)

 - Includes updated Case Studies and completely new exercises.

 Published by: Morgan Kaufmann | Publication date: 10/07/2011Kindle book details: Kindle Edition, 856 pages

 Computer Architecture: A Quantitative Approach (The Morgan Kaufmann Series in Computer Architecture and Design)

 Computer Architecture: A Quantitative Approach, Sixth Edition has been considered essential reading by instructors, students and practitioners of computer design for over 20 years.
-The sixth edition of this classic textbook is fully revised with the latest developments in processor and system architecture.
+The sixth edition of this classic textbook from Hennessy and Patterson, winners of the 2017 ACM A.M.
+Turing Award recognizuing contributions of lasting and major technical importance to the computing field, is fully revised with the latest developments in processor and system architecture.
 It now features examples from the RISC-V (RISC Five) instruction set architecture, a modern RISC instruction set developed and designed to be a free and openly adoptable standard.
 It also includes a new chapter on domain-specific architectures and an updated chapter on warehouse-scale computing that features the first public information on Google's newest WSC.
 True to its original mission of demystifying computer architecture, this edition continues the longstanding tradition of focusing on areas where the most exciting computing innovation is happening, while always keeping an emphasis on good engineering design.